-The electing body of the parent members shall consist of all parents and guardians who are eligible to serve in that capacity on the Academy of Richmond County School Council.
+The electing body of the parent members shall consist of all parents and guardians who are eligible to serve in that capacity on the Richmond Hill K-8 School Council.

-The electing body for the certificated teachers/instructional staff members shall consist of all certificated teachers/instructional staff members who are eligible to serve in that capacity on the Council.
+The electing body for the certified teachers/instructional staff members shall consist of all certified teachers/instructional staff members who are eligible to serve in that capacity on the Council.